Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Evaluation

 \subsection{Evaluation of WhatsApp with \CryptoBap{}}

 WhatsApp allows users to exchange messages, share status posts, and make audio and video calls.
-Since 2016~\cite{whatsappinc./metaplatformsWhatsAppEncryptionOverview2024} WhatsApp uses a modified version of the Open Whisper Systems' Signal protocol as the basis for end-to-end encryption.
+Since 2016~\cite{whatsapp2024whitepaper} WhatsApp uses a modified version of the Open Whisper Systems' Signal protocol as the basis for end-to-end encryption.
 This encryption protocol prevents WhatsApp's servers and other third parties from accessing the plaintext of user messages or calls.
 Messages are encrypted with ephemeral cryptographic keys that are regularly updated (using ratcheting or a new handshake), preventing attackers from decrypting previously transmitted messages, even if the current encryption keys are compromised.

-We extract a formal model of WhatsApp's binary to verify forward secrecy, and post-compromise security.
-To this end, we reverse-engineered the WhatsApp Desktop's binary using Ghidra.
+We extract a formal model of WhatsApp's binary to verify forward secrecy and post-compromise security.
+For this part, we use \CryptoBap{}'s original extraction pipeline to obtain a \Sapic model that can be discharged to \ProVerif{} and \Tamarin{} for reachability-style analysis; this analysis is orthogonal to the side-channel observations studied later in this section.
+We reverse-engineered the WhatsApp Desktop's binary using Ghidra.
 Unlike the iOS or Android versions, function symbols were not stripped from the desktop application, allowing us to match the function names with the latest version of the \texttt{libsignal}, Signal's protocol implementation.